Brown marmorated stink bug: In houses and structures

 The brown marmorated stink bug is more likely to invade homes in the fall than others in the family.
 The bug survives the winter as an adult by entering houses and structures when autumn evenings become colder, often in the thousands.
-In one home, more than 26,000 stinkbugs were found overwintering.
+In one home, more than 26,000 stink bugs were found overwintering.
 Adults can live from several months to a year.
 They enter under siding, into soffits, around window and door frames, chimneys, or any space which has openings big enough to fit through.
 Once inside the house, they go into a state of hibernation.
 They wait for winter to pass, but often the warmth inside the house causes them to become active, and they may fly clumsily around light fixtures.
 Two important vectors of this pest are the landscape ornamentals tree of heaven and princess tree.